NagaSolo/makmalharimau/README.md

 ##### Considerations
 - As the DB is not specified, I'll be using the default SQLite database for POC
 - It'd be better to make use of docker actually to eliminate "it's running on my computer issues", however doing it traditionally for now.

-##### Setup
-- Configure wsl by installing python3.9, python3.9-dev, python3.9-venv
-- Create python3.9 virtualenv with `python3.9 -m venv venv`
-- Verify virtual environment are using python 3.9 `python --version`
-- Create `requirements.txt` and include `Django==3.2.18`

 ##### ERD